BG3-Community-Library-Team/bg3-community/Tutorials/new-voice-lines.md

 ## What files do you need for voice lines?

 It turns out that voice lines function a bit differently than other sounds used by the game.
 Things like music, ambient noise, and sound effects are handled within a specific file type, soundbank files, which use the file extension .bnk.
-These files can be made via the program [Wwise,](https://www.audiokinetic.com/en/wwise/overview/)!
-I don't know if anyone's gotten them to work for the game, yet, though.
+These files can be made via the program [Wwise](https://www.audiokinetic.com/en/wwise/overview/), but I don't know if anyone's gotten them to work for the game yet.

 Thankfully, voice lines don't use .bnk files!